mootools/mootools-core/README.md

 	continuous: {
 		browsers: ['PhantomJS', 'IE', 'Chrome', 'Firefox', 'Safari']
 	},

 If the log is too long, or if you want to store it in a file you can do:

     $ grunt > logs.txt   # This will create a new file called logs.txt in the local directory

 ### Testing on Travis & Sauce Labs

 Every new Build and Pull Request is now tested on [Travis](https://travis-ci.org/) and [Sauce Labs](https://saucelabs.com/).
 You can also open your own free account on [Travis](https://travis-ci.org/) and [Sauce Labs](https://saucelabs.com/) to test new code ideas there.

-[Travis](https://travis-ci.org/) testing uses [PhantomJS](http://phantomjs.org/) which is a virtual testing system.
+[Travis](https://travis-ci.org/) testing uses [PhantomJS](http://phantomjs.org/) which is a headless browser.
 When connected to [Sauce Labs](https://saucelabs.com/) then it is possible to choose any number of [different Browsers and Platforms](https://saucelabs.com/platforms).
 You will need in this case to change the login key so it will match your account.

 To add new Browsers in [Sauce Labs](https://saucelabs.com/) testing you can do some changes in the __[Gruntfile.js](https://github.com/mootools/mootools-core/blob/master/Gruntfile.js)__: